[The following post contains affiliate links. You can read my disclosure here.]

 - Read aloud together.
 Play games together.
 Go outside and have fun together.

-- Gather around Scripture and go to church together.
+- Study Scripture, pray, and go to church together.

 But there is one thing I want to emphasize: